-Again, as in the crusade to aid the disadvantaged with training and jobs, we need a partnership between government and business.
-In fact we need a network of partnerships--between government and business, between the Federal government and state and local governments, between government and the individual citizen.
+We need a partnership between government and business.
+In fact, we need a network of partnerships in the war against pollution -- between government and business, between the Federal Government and the state and local governments, between government and the individual citizen.